rajangdavis/osvc_python/README.md

 Install with pip:

-    $ pip install osc_python
+    $ pip install osvc_python

 ## Client Configuration

-An OSCPythonClient class lets the library know which credentials and interface to use for interacting with the Oracle Service Cloud REST API.
+An OSvCPythonClient class lets the library know which credentials and interface to use for interacting with the Oracle Service Cloud REST API.
 This is helpful if you need to interact with multiple interfaces or set different headers for different objects.

 ```python